Intro to Computer Science

 1. Syntax errors are caught during compilation of your source code and represent incorrect use of the Python language.
 Typical syntax errors including

-• mispelling a variable name
+• misspelling a variable name

 • incorrectly indenting a line